1000+

 • Generating report related to data quality

-This procedure takes place for developing insights into the existing data of the organization in order to compare it with the set business goals.
+This procedure takes place to develop insights into the existing data of the organization in order to compare it with the set business goals.
 It is also the initial step for a data quality management process and sets standards for businesses on how they can improve the available information.

 This is the third support pillar in DQM, which refers to “quality” itself, enabling businesses to set “Quality Rules” based on organizational goals.
 Your data should comply well with these rules in order to make it viable.
 However, your business needs to play a front role in this pillar as significant data elements depend upon the industry.

 In DQM, the reporting process involves recording and removing all the bad data.
-It is advisable for businesses to treat this as a usual process in the data rule enforcement.
-Once irregularities have been captured and identified, they should be combined well so that the quality models can be acknowledged.
+It is advisable for businesses to treat this as a usual process in data rule enforcement.
+After capturing and identifying irregularities, combine them effectively to recognize the quality models.

 This is a two-step process that involves:-